We are proud of the nucleus colonies we offer and want to share why we think there are none better:

 You will hear claims of Queens being 'Italian' 'Carniolan' 'Caucasian' and other.
 In point of fact bee genetics in the U.S. have become mongrolized to the extent that the historical races no longer exist.
 A yellow bee has as much chance to have 'Carniolan' heritage as 'Italian'.
 (Ask Dr. Debbie Delaney of University of Delaware who has conducted genetic surveys on both Coasts) Colony behavior is determined by genes inherited from the Queen and the drones she mates with, not by color.

-Our Queens were professionally grafted and and open-mated in the mountains of northern Georgia in late August 2016.
-The prevailing drone source was from our hives - which spend about nine months a year in the mountains of NC and northern GA.
-(The other three months are time spent just south of Macon GA as the nucs are built up) Our nucs consist of all yellow bees, all gray, or some combination of the two.
+Our nucs consist of all yellow bees, all gray, or some combination of the two.
 Queens vary from dark to Corduvan in color.
-What you get depends on the box you take home - but temperament has to do with the individual Queen and not the label we put on her.
+What you get depends on the box you take home - but temperament depends on the individual Queen and not the color of her bees' backs.l

-Should you desire particular traits in your stock, consider re-queening from a trustworthy "in-line" source.
-Many advertised are not what they say, so be careful in ordering.
-We understand that some CA breeders offering 'Russian' 'New World Carniolan' and 'Minnesota Hygeinic' have mating yards within two miles of each other!
-With open mating none of those bees qualify as anything but "mutts"!
-When beekeepers become more demanding in the Queens they purchase we can begin making progress in improving our stock.
+[Should you desire particular traits in your stock, consider re-queening from a trustworthy "in-line" source.
+Only "in-line" programs actively select for traits and many are not what they say.
+We understand some CA breeders offering 'Russian' 'New World Carniolan' and 'Minnesota Hygeinic' have mating yards within two miles of each other!
+None of those bees qualify as anything but "mutts"!
+When beekeepers become educated and demanding in their purchases we can begin making progress improving our stock.]